-Nausea, vomiting, alveolitis, pulmonary inflammation or fibrosis, post-op adult respiratory distress syndrome, exacerbation of arrhythmias, heart block or failure, sinus bradycardia, hepatotoxicity, corneal deposits, optic neuropathy/neuritis (reevaluate if occurs), photosensitivity, skin pigmentation, thyroid disorders, malaise, fatigue, peripheral neuropathy, constipation, anorexia.
+Nausea, vomiting, constipation, anorexia, CHF, pulmonary inflammation or fibrosis, malaise, fatigue, thyroid disorders, flushing, abnormal taste/smell, edema; post-op adult respiratory distress syndrome, exacerbation of arrhythmias, heart block or failure, sinus bradycardia, hepatotoxicity, corneal deposits, optic neuropathy/neuritis (reevaluate if occurs), photosensitivity, skin pigmentation, peripheral neuropathy.

 Formerly known under the brand name Cordarone.

 GET FULL LISTINGS OF TREATMENT Regimens and Drug INFORMATION

 - A Ketogenic Diet as an Adjunct to Cancer Treatment

 - Patient-Reported Outcomes in Oncology Expected to Make Regulatory Waves